Announcement from ComboSyn, Inc.

 - Chou TC.
 What is synergy?
 The Scientist 21:No. 8, p.15, 2007.

 - Chou TC.
 Preclinical versus clinical drug combination studies.
-Leukemia & Lymphoma 49:2059-80, 2008 (An Invited Review article with real data analysis and computer print-outs).
+Leukemia & Lymphoma 49:2059-80, 2008 (A Review article with real data analysis and computer print-outs).